 16-18 March 1979 Snowfall

-A storm deposited 30cm of level snow on Durham (much more in drifts).
-In Gosforth, the depth was nearer 45cm, with Newcastle innaccesible for a time, and smaller villages isolated.
+A storm deposited 30cm of level snow on Durham (much more in drifts in local villages).
+In Gosforth, just North of Newcastle, the depth was nearer 45cm, with Newcastle inaccesible for a time, and smaller villages totally isolated, with authorities needing heavy earth-moving equipment to dig them out.

 Snowfall in Durham City, March 1979.